mikecat/train_conv_connector/ReadMe_en.txt

 When "Tweak for Shinkansen" is enabled, the inverse of this conversion is performed to receive as-is input of B1 to B7.

+This mode may also be useful with Px-B7 cassettes for Multi Train Controller.

 ### Configuration for 4000 / 4000R